sanjeevmanvithvellala/engine-oil-health-prediction-IDEAS-2025/README.md

 ## 🔒 Intellectual Property & License
-This work was developed by **Baliji Niroop, Sanjeev Manvith Vellala, Kottu Shyam Sailesh, and Vamsi Raghav Talapaka** during the IDEAS Internship 2025 at ISI Kolkata under **Prof. Sandip Bhattacharyya**.
+This work was developed by **Baliji Niroop, Sanjeev Manvith Vellala, Kottu Shyam Sailesh, and Vamsi Raghav Talapaka** during the IDEAS Internship 2025 at ISI Kolkata under **Sandip Bhattacharyya**.
 All materials are protected under Intellectual Property Rights (IPR).
 Unauthorized reuse or redistribution without citation/permission is prohibited.